A message from our CEO:

 We believe that MessageMedia Group has an important role to play.
 Given the cut-through nature of SMS messaging, many current customers are already using our services to relay urgent information about their business and COVID-19 to their suppliers, employees, patients and customers.

-We are actively working to develop new guides and templates for emergency communications to assist hospitals, schools, government organisations, and all types of businesses with their urgent messaging needs.
+We are actively working to develop new guides and templates for emergency communications to assist hospitals, schools, government organizations, and all types of businesses with their urgent messaging needs.

 9. Is MessageMedia Group capable of handling the potential influx of messages needed to send out important information and emergency updates about Coronavirus?